dongkwanp/wrf-hydro-don-custom/README.md

 # What is this?

 In 2020, I was asked to help a colleague install WRF-Hydro.
+The dockerfile at the time wasn't operating as expected.
-I think WRF-Hydro's docker containers were a bit messed up and needed some fixing.
-The final docker image that I've built here is equivalent to `wrfhydro/dev:conda` except some modifications from my own end that included some fixes since last time the WRF-Hydro docker images were built.
+The final docker image that I've built here is equivalent to `wrfhydro/dev:conda` except some modifications from my own end that included some fixes.
+This has been uploaded to Github simply for personal documentation reasons.
+Use at your own risk.

 ## I NEED HELP!